 Making your gift is easy and can be personally rewarding.
 You can make a gift through payroll deduction.
 You can write a check and send it in campus mail.
 Or, you can make a credit card transaction.
 How you do it and what area of the campus benefits is up to you.
 You might choose to give to the Fund for IUP, the Sutton Scholarship, the Lively Arts, Athletics, or to your own department or area of interest.
 See how gifts like yours are used across campus to assist students with tuition, books, and other learning experiences.

 Bonus!
-If the number of individual donations to support IUP programs and students increases this year, we stand to be rewarded additional performance budget funding from Pennsylvania's State System of Higher Education.
-Every donor counts.
+If the number of individuals making gifts in support IUP programs and students increases this year, we stand to be rewarded additional performance budget funding from the State System.

 We are telling alumni about this excellent opportunity, and it's important for our immediate family to know, too.

-Thanks to the generosity of university family members,we surpassed 100 percent of our goal with a grand total of 796.
-All donors will be invited to a victory reception hosted by President Michael Driscoll on April 13.
+All donors will be invited to a victory reception hosted by President Michael Driscoll on April 18, 2016.

 Questions?
 Find your answers here.

 Print a pledge form to send to the Annual Giving Office via campus mail.
 Tonya Patterson (email@example.com) will take care of arranging for your payroll deduction.
 Have questions or not sure what fund you want to support?
 Call Tonya at 724-357-5555.
 She will help you.